Faculty Profile: Michelle Condon

 “Professors email and text students with answers to their questions, sometimes late into the night,” he said.
 “Faculty also put on supplemental lectures.
 Students appreciate seeing familiar and friendly faces throughout the Summer.”

-According to the bar results, of the 117 Charleston School of Law graduates who sat for the exam (including both repeat and first-time takers), 64.1% passed.
+According to the bar results, of the 117 Charleston School of Law graduates who sat for the exam (including both repeat and first-time takers), 64.1passed.
 67 of the 87 first-time takers passed.

 Since 2017, the Law School has embarked on a strategic plan to enhance its student outcomes.
 The academic credentials of incoming students have risen for five years in a row.

 The Office of Bar Admissions of the Supreme Court of South Carolina were officially released on Friday, October 21.
-The complete list of successful candidates across the state is posted here:

 The Charleston School of Law is an ABA-accredited law school nationally recognized for its student-centric culture.
 Our faculty and staff are committed to preparing you for success both in the classroom and in the legal profession.